 A dwarf globe spruce, upright juniper, barberry and smaller blooming ninebark (choose Seward “Summer Wine” or “Little Devil”) play nicely together each year with minimal pruning.

 Plant shrubs and trees that won’t require a lot of your attention as they grow.
 There are many new plants specifically bred for their smaller stature as well as disease and pest resistance.
 Dwarf conifers, smaller shrubs and yard trees that reach 10 to 15 ft. at maturity mean reduced pruning chores and less chance that you’ll have to remove them when they outgrow their sites or become diseased.
+Here are some flowering shrub ideas you’ll want to see.

 4. Hardscape with permeable materials